imteekay/machine-learning-research/courses/introduction-to-machine-learning/multilayer-perceptron/README.md

 ```

 This intermediate model adds more sofistication and flexibility to the predictive model.
 It allows us consider non-linear decision boundaries in feature space and in most cases more effective than a simple logistic regression.

+### Example: Document Analysis

+In this example, documents are the data or the input for the predictive model.
+The result we want is the probability of a person likes the document or not.

+The features are counts of each word in the document.
+And the outcome is the probability of a given person like or not the document.